willis240/willis240.github.io/README.md

 - Added monthly maintenance details to the cheat sheet
 - Changed my grafana dashboards' times to be in UTC
 - Read this [Grafana article on timeseries](https://grafana.com/docs/grafana/latest/getting-started/timeseries/) while trying to find out how to display timestamps in my grafana dashboards
+- Read this article on [InfluxDB schema and data layout](https://docs.influxdata.com/influxdb/v1.8/concepts/schema_and_data_layout/)

 ## About Me